Trustworthiness In the Community

 When the exercise was over, they understood that just doing what is expected is just Good.
 Going the extra mile was Very Good and Excellence was consistently being Very Good.
 When I explained that this was the rubric that I would use to grade their projects, the complaining began.
 They could now see that what passed for an A in classes all their lives, was now a C.

 In order to avoid a line at the registrar with students dropping my class, I had to ask for their trust in my promise to coach them to excellent results.
 I also had to ask for their trust in themselves that they could excel in the class.
 This promise required that my grading be very detailed.
 Every example of above and beyond in their work needed to be noticed and rewarded.
 Identifying missed opportunities for above and beyond in their work needed to be detailed and positively worded.
 Missing either on my part could be a cause for them to lose trust in me or themselves.

 We all know it only takes one “Oops!” to wipe out a truckload of “Way to Go!
 What we forget is that the bigger our stash of kept promises, the easier it is to recover when an “Oops!” knocks us over.
 When it happens, we should admit our failing, fix what is fixable, forgive ourselves and start filling the truck again.

 Trustworthiness is a lot like that rubric in that it is gained by being consistently reliable.
 Keeping promises – even the small ones – over time is what builds the confidence of others in our Trustworthiness.
 It also builds our confidence in trusting ourselves.

-This month, focus on stockpiling kept promises and build your Trustworthiness.
+This month, focus on stockpiling kept promises and building your Trustworthiness.